-The Trial Master File and trial documents held by the Chief Investigator on behalf of the Sponsor shall be finally archived at secure archive facilities at the University of Nottingham.
+The Trial Master File and trial documents held by the Chief Investigator on behalf of the Sponsor shall be finally archived securely in the Microsoft cloud which has multiple redundant systems and backup services.
 This archive shall include all trial databases and associated meta-data encryption codes.
+Access to files once archived (e.g. for inspection purposes) will be managed by the NCTU and will only be accepted on approval of the University of Nottingham Sponsor.